The Senior Leader Master’s Degree Apprenticeship

-The End Point Assessment is the final milestone for apprentices.
-It examines their ability to demonstrate the knowledge, skills and behaviours through a range of assessment methods including a work-based portfolio and an interview.
+The End Point Assessment is undertaken by an independent third party – ILM (City & Guilds) and examines a learner’s ability to demonstrate the knowledge, skills and behaviours through a range of assessment methods including a work-based portfolio and an interview.

 DO YOU QUALIFY FOR THE SENIOR LEADER MASTER’S DEGREE APPRENTICESHIP?

 - your employer has a pay bill of over £3 million per annum so it pays into the apprenticeship levy; or any other employer can put forward an apprentice under the co-investment scheme (5% of the cost is paid by employer and 95% by the government);

 - you are an existing employee or a new hire in a real job;

 - you should already have GCSEs or equivalent in English and Maths (or we will need to ensure this is achieved during the apprenticeship);